MOSCOW, Idaho — There was no holding back on the harsh reality Tuesday regarding the condition of the Latah County jail.

 "Just various compounding issues on [the] cost of what it's gonna take just to bring our jail up to standards," he said.

-The sheriff's office voluntarily had a fire inspection done by the Moscow Fire Department and said it unearthed major deficiencies in fire suppression equipment and fire egress.
+The sheriff's office voluntarily had a fire inspection done by the Moscow Fire Department, which revealed major deficiencies in fire suppression equipment and fire egress.

-There are no cost estimates on what it could take to fix one of the major fire standard failures: the width of cell doors.
+There are no cost estimates for fixing one of the major fire standard failures: the width of cell doors.

 Only one of those doors, Besst said, was wide enough under current Idaho codes.
 When two such doors were upgraded around 15 years ago, it cost $50,000.
 With half a dozen doors to repair at least, Sheriff Skiles said, costs could ramp up to $100,000 each.
 That's not factoring in potential engineering and architectural considerations.